neondatabase/website/content/docs/guides/prisma.md

    }
    ```

-1. Add a `SHADOW_DATABASE_URL` setting to your `.env` file and set it to the Neon connection string that you copied in the previous step.
+1. Add a `SHADOW_DATABASE_URL` environment variable to your `.env` file and set it to the Neon connection string that you copied in the previous step.

    ```shell
    SHADOW_DATABASE_URL="postgres://<user>:<password>@<host>:5432/<dbname>"
    ```

-For additional information about shadow databases, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.
+For more information about shadow databases, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.

 ## Prisma Migrate with PgBouncer

-Prisma Migrate requires a single, direct connection to the database and currently does not support connection pooling with PgBouncer.
+Prisma Migrate requires a single, direct connection to the database.
+It currently does not support connection pooling with PgBouncer.
 Attempting to run Prisma Migrate commands in any environment that enables PgBouncer for connection pooling causes the following error:

 ```text
 Error undefined: Database error